 Workshops & Presentations for Professionals

-What kids with ADHD wish you knew and how you can help: the 5C’s approach for success in school and life
+What kids with ADHD wish you knew and how you can help: Understanding ADHD and executive functioning in children and teens

 This training will provide clinicians with the tools they need to work comfortably and competently with children and adolescents diagnosed with ADHD and their families.
-After reviewing biological, psychological and social factors related to ADHD and common co-existing mental health issues, Dr. Saline offers innovative, strength-based strategies to teach much-needed executive functioning skills and reduce conflict between kids and parents.
+After reviewing biological, psychological and social factors related to ADHD and common coexisting mental health issues, Dr. Saline offers innovative, strength-based strategies to teach much-needed executive functioning skills and reduce conflict between kids and parents.
+She integrates the opinions and reflections from children and teens with ADHD about what pulls them through.
 This presentation will be both didactic and experiential in nature.

 Praise from Educators